wuguo5982/Big_Data_Healthcare_Analytics/README.md

 # ** Note:
-## Projects of Big Data for Healthcare in Private of Github.
+## Projects of Big Data for Healthcare in Private repository (github).
 ## (please contact me if interested)

 ### 1. Spark (Scala)